cysouw/diathesis/text/c02_case.md

 **Notes**

 The verb *unterrichten* 'to instruct, to notify' also allows for two different accusative objects, either referring to the recipient of the teaching \Next[a] or the object of the teaching \Next[b].
 However, these two accusative objects do not seem to occur together easily.
 When the recipient is in the accusative, the object typically uses a prepositional phrase \Next[c].
 Then the object is in the accusative, the recipient is normally not expressed.
-Note though that both these accusative objects can be passivized \Next[d,e].
+Note though that both these accusative objects can be passivised \Next[d,e].

 \ex.
  \a.
 Ich unterrichte dich.